The Changeling Hypothesis:

 But I think that perhaps the blood tie did NOT serve to work around the protection that Albus had added to Lily’s, which was based upon it, and for which Albus might well think he had reason to feel a flash of triumph; in which Harry is protected from Lord Voldemort so long as he is in the company of his blood relations, and can call the home of Lily’s blood relations his own.
 This protection would run out upon his attaining his majority, but it would continue to protect him until then.

-Lord Voldemort’s simulacrum nevertheless bears a close blood relationship to Harry Potter — as he intended.
+Lord Voldemort’s simulacrum nevertheless bears a close blood relationship to Harry Potter — as he had fully intended.
 Consequently, it bears a close blood relationship to Lily.
 The simulacrum, therefore, is one of Harry’s “blood relatives”.
 Until Harry attained his majority Lord Voldemort could not kill him.

 The tug of war with the brother wands in the Little Hangleton graveyard ultimately went in Harry’s favor.
 And it turned out that we hadn’t heard the last of that, either.
 Although the end result was exceedingly badly and incompletely explained.
 In GoF, none of Voldemort’s AKs connected; even though Harry was already injured, and had a game leg, he managed to dodge them.
 The echoes from the Priori Incantatum gave him advice and assistance enabling him to escape.
 A great golden statue intervened when Voldemort attempted to kill him in the Atrium in OotP, and when Voldemort attempted to take possession of him he ran into something that he absolutely did not expect, and barely escaped without being captured, himself.